 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

-You might also like this other delicious seafood recipe:
+You might also like this Mini Crab Cakes recipe:

 - 1 ½ pounds salt dried cod

 Soak the salt cod in cold water overnight.